jurenat/docker-influxdb-grafana/README.md

 * Persistence is supported via mounting volumes to a Docker container
 * Grafana will store its data in SQLite files instead of a MySQL table on the container, so MySQL is not installed
-* Telegraf (StatsD) is not included in this container

 The main purpose of this image is to be used to show data from a [Home Assistant](https://home-assistant.io) installation.
 For more information on how to do that, please see my website about how I use this container.